Abimael Guzmán: Sentence

 On 13 October 2006, Guzmán was sentenced to life in prison on charges of aggravated terrorism and murder.
 At his sentencing, three judges read the charges in a verdict that lasted more than six hours.

-In 2014, Guzmán and his wife Iparraguirre were tried again, for the 1992 Tarata bombing in Lima in which 25 people died.
+In 2014, Guzmán and his wife Yparraguirre were tried again, for the 1992 Tarata bombing in Lima in which 25 people died.
 On 11 September 2018, he was sentenced to a second life term in prison.

 Guzmán was incarcerated in the maximum security prison of the naval base of Callao, the port of Lima, until his death in 2021.
-Fellow prisoners there include Víctor Polay, leader of the Túpac Amaru Revolutionary Movement, and Vladimiro Montesinos, the former head of the National Intelligence Service who supervised the construction of the prison and served under the (now also imprisoned) President Alberto Fujimori.
+Fellow prisoners there include Víctor Polay, leader of the Túpac Amaru Revolutionary Movement, and Vladimiro Montesinos, the former head of the National Intelligence Service who supervised the construction of the prison and served under the President Alberto Fujimori.

 Death

 On 13 July 2021, he was attended by medical personnel of the Ministry of Health after he refused to eat.
 He was given blood tests and an ultrasound.
 A few days later, on 17 July, he was transferred to a hospital for further monitoring.
 He died on 11 September 2021 at the Maximum Safety Center of the Callao Naval Base, at the age of 86.

-Guzmán's body was cremated on the dawn of 24 September 2021 and his ashes were dispersed in a secret location in order to prevent a shrine honoring him from being created.
+Guzmán's body was cremated at sunrise on 24 September 2021 and his ashes were dispersed in a secret location in order to prevent a monument honoring him from being created.